wangshusen/CS583-2021S/webpage/index.md

 	* Available only on Canvas (auto-graded.)

-	* Submit to Canvas before Mar 14.
+	* Submit to Canvas before Mar 21.

 - Homework 4: Implement a Convolutional Neural Network

 	* Available at the course's repo [[click here](https://github.com/wangshusen/CS583-2021S/tree/master/homework)].

-	* Submit to Canvas before Mar 21.
+	* Submit to Canvas before Mar 28.

 - Homework 5: Implement a Recurrent Neural Network

 	* Available at the course's repo [[click here](https://github.com/wangshusen/CS583-2021S/tree/master/homework)].

-	* Submit to Canvas before Apr 18.
+	* Submit to Canvas before Apr 25.

 	* You may get up to 2 bonus scores by doing extra work.